Through Ayrshire ...

 and a tower house for the abbot in the upper right corner.
 In the

-fourth photo, the tower is seen from another angle, and beside it are apartments, which housed retired abbots and patrons no longer able to live
+are apartments that housed retired abbots and patrons no longer able to live

 independently.
 In the early 1300s, Crossraguel Abbey was badly damaged by